EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 There are various tools and practices that support the development of FAIR research software, contributing to each of the four FAIR principles.
 These tools and practices work together, as no single tool or practice addresses only one principle.
 In fact, a single tool or practice can often contribute to multiple principles simultaneously.
-The table below provides a summary of how different tools and practices align with the FAIR software principles.
+The table below provides a summary of how different tools and practices help with the FAIR software principles.

 | Tools and practices                                                                                  | Findable | Accessible | Interoperable | Reusable |
 | ---------------------------------------------------------------------------------------------------- | -------- | ---------- | ------------- | -------- |